Skip to main content

 Google Workspace

-Google Workspace alerts mirror the M365 coverage for organizations running GWS instead of (or alongside) Microsoft 365.
+Google Workspace mirrors the Microsoft 365 coverage for organizations running GWS instead of (or alongside) Microsoft 365.

 FAQ